Most of the early focus in business continuity history was on protecting large data centers with dozens of mainframe...

 For example, some large mainframes were water-cooled, which meant piping that supplied chilled water to the cabinets had to be protected in case of a disruption.
 We no longer have such worries, as most systems are now air-cooled.
-Technology has certainly evolved, going from acres of mainframe and minicomputer cabinets to racks of servers with more processing speed than a dozen cabinets with multiprocessors in a fraction of the floor space.
+Technology has certainly evolved throughout business continuity history, going from acres of mainframe and minicomputer cabinets to racks of servers with more processing speed than a dozen cabinets with multiprocessors in a fraction of the floor space.

 Interestingly, process cooling systems are relatively unchanged from the 1970s.
 They still occupy large cabinets on the perimeter of a data center, pushing chilled air into the room.
 Temperature and humidity are still concerns, just as they were in the 1970s.

 Business continuity procedures morphed into an actual profession in the early 1980s.
-Regardless of who claims to have coined the term business continuity (BC), the mission was the same: Protect the organization and its business processes, employees, the technology used by the business processes and the facilities needed to house the business.
+However, the mission throughout business continuity history has stayed the same: Protect the organization and its business processes, employees, the technology used by the business processes and the facilities needed to house the business.

 Business continuity procedures, such as gap analyses and risk assessments, have been around for a long time, whereas business impact analyses are more recent, first appearing in the early 1980s.
 The business of protecting and storing valuable business assets, such as data files and vital records, predates disaster recovery (DR) and is today one of the most important preventive measures an organization can implement to remain operational following a disaster.